VipsSharma/Zabbix/zabbi/README.md

 ## The features added in zabbi are :

-* Using host.get you can get all results for a host ( including hostInterface results ).
+* Using host.get you can get all results for a host ( including hostInterface results )
+* Now you can get host.get info by name also ( host.get with param host="example")
+* Now you can get info for host by ip also ( hostinterface with param ip="0.0.0.0" ) *Also the info would be returned for multiple hosts if there are with same ip or name**